-Business phone systems have been revolutionized by the move to cloud services, which allows small businesses to have access to telecoms features normally only available to enterprises.
+The move to cloud services has revolutionized business phone systems, allowing small businesses to have access to telecoms features normally only available to enterprises.

 Powered by VoIP services using HD calling, these business phone systems have completely replaced legacy PBX systems for many businesses.
 Additionally, the rise in the use of business smartphones means these can also now be added to a modern cloud-based businesses phone system, employing BYOD (Bring Your Own Device) features though take note to apply Mobile Device Management (MDM) solutions for added security.

 The result is a feature-rich enterprise-grade solution which is available to any size business, small or large, and offers the flexibility to cater for office or home working.

 On top of all this, cloud-based phone systems offer unprecedented levels of software integrations and analytics, allowing you to maximize communications across your phone system.
 This also makes it easier to discover actionable insights into the customer journey and customer behavior, as well as making it simpler for sales and support to engage with customers.

 Here we feature the best business phone systems, both for the modern office as well as for remote workers.

 RingCentral Office is an all-in-one cloud platform for calls, audio conferencing, online fax, and SMS.
 It's a powerful but flexible system that allows you to use most any mobile device to run as a softphone, and there's good compatibility with a range of existing PBX phone hardware.

 As expected, there is a comprehensive set of features included as standard, including call logging, monitoring, recording, and online faxing.
 It also offers HD voice and audioconferencing through mobile devices, as well as team collaboration through screen sharing and HD video for both tasks as well as video conferencing.